MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Remove-Module.md

 current session.

-If the module includes an assembly (`.dll`), all members that are implemented by the assembly are removed, but the assembly is not unloaded.
+If the module includes an assembly (`.dll`), all members that are implemented by the assembly are removed, but the assembly isn't unloaded.

-This cmdlet does not uninstall the module or delete it from the computer.
+This cmdlet doesn't uninstall the module or delete it from the computer.
 It affects only the current PowerShell session.

 ## EXAMPLES